logzly. Spoonful Memories

 How to Build a Souvenir Spoon Collection That Tells Your Travel Story

 Travel is a collection of moments, and a spoon can hold a whole memory in its tiny curve.
 I still remember the first spoon I bought in a tiny tea shop in Kyoto – a bright teal piece with a tiny cherry blossom etched on the handle.
 That spoon sits on my kitchen shelf and every time I see it, I’m back on that narrow street, hearing the clink of porcelain and the soft murmur of locals.
-If you love the feeling of holding a place in your hand, let’s talk about how to turn a handful of spoons into a story you can share over coffee.
+If you love the feeling of holding a place in your hand, let’s talk about how to turn a handful of spoons into a story you can share over coffee, just as you would when starting a souvenir spoon collection.

 Pick a Theme That Fits You